clearmatics/simple-safe/README.md

 Limitations:

+- Only tested with Safe Accounts v1.4.1.
-- Only deploys Safe Smart Account v1.4.1 (latest).
+- Only deploys Safe Accounts v1.4.1 (latest).
-- Only tested with v1.4.1 Safes on Linux OS.
+- Only tested on Linux operating systems.
 - Not all Safe functionality is implemented yet.
+- Error handling is basic and not user friendly.